-Plain clothes, as well as uniformed officers, will regularly patrol public areas to prevent robberies and will investigate any such offences promptly and robustly.
+Proactive policing will continue with plain clothes, as well as uniformed officers, regularly patrolling public areas to prevent robberies and pick pocketing and officers will investigate any such offences promptly and robustly.

-2 To focus on those who are the victims of burglary, motor vehicle crime, cyber crime, scams and roque trading and addressing the outcomes.
+2 To focus on those who are the victims of burglary, motor vehicle crime, cyber crime, scams and rogue trading and addressing the outcomes.